-Because they are transparent, easy to smooth and less likely to cake, hyaluronic acid fillers are the most common type of filler used in the area under the eyes.
+The area under the eyes is one of the most delicate and sensitive areas of the face, and it requires special attention when it comes to fillers.
+Hyaluronic acid fillers are the most common type of filler used in this area, as they are transparent, easy to smooth and less likely to cake.
 Hyaluronic acid provides the shortest result of all fillers, but some doctors consider it to provide the most natural look.
-There are many different varieties of HA gel fillers and the number of options is increasing.
-These include the Restylane family, the Juvederm family, and Belotero.
+There are many different varieties of HA gel fillers, such as the Restylane family, the Juvederm family, and Belotero.

 Volbella and Vollure (also known as Volift outside the United States) are newer fillers within the Juvderm family.
 They cause less swelling than the previous variety of Juvederm products and are good choices for superficial (Volbella) and deeper (Vollure) injections under the eyes.
 However, a low incidence of inflammatory nodules (bumps) has been reported after 4 months with Volbella.
 Refyne is a different type of cross-linking than normal Restylane, which makes them more “flexible”, which can be beneficial in areas with a lot of facial movement (especially around the mouth).